retifrav/cmake-target-link-libraries-example/README.md

 More details in the [following article](https://decovar.dev/blog/2023/07/15/cmake-target-link-libraries-scope/).

+Unlike the code fragments in the article, the `prjct` here handles linking scope via `THINGY_LINKING` cache variable, for example `-DTHINGY_LINKING="INTERFACE"`.
+Based on that, certain target properties are set and carried over, changing certain compile definitions, making the compilation to account for the current linking scope "automatically" (*so you don't need to modify the sources yourself*).

 ## Building

 It is 3 projects that are built individually and in particular order: